yiisoft/yii-sentry/README.md

 **Configure:**

-add code block below to your params.php and type your DSN also you can define your environment and release, for example TAG from gitlab.ci
+Add the following code block to your `params.php` and define DSN.
+Also you can set "environment" and "release".
+Good example is to use TAG from gitlab.ci for it.
 ```php
     'yiisoft/yii-sentry' =>
         [